nraynes/app-template/README.md

 This is a template code base for a single page web application using React framework.
-I am a fully functional full stack web application equipped with JWT authentication, a color picker, profile editor & profile photos, landing page, encryption, full app testing with unit tests and e2e tests, full color customization built right in to propagate a custom color theme, and more!
+I am a fully functional full stack web application equipped with JWT authentication, a color picker, profile editor & profile photos, common page, encryption, full app testing with unit tests and e2e tests, full color customization built right in to propagate a custom color theme, and more!